psalaberria002/jenkins-plugins-resolver/README.md

 If you are using kubernetes, you may use this tool within an init container to download the list of plugins (from a `configmap`, for example) directly to the plugins folder (persisted `volume` mounted with write permissions).

-### SingleVMs
+### Virtual Machines

-If you are using a singlevm, you may use this tool as part of the Jenkins start command/service so it prepares the plugins before Jenkins actually starts.
+If you are using a virtual machine, you may use this tool as part of the Jenkins start command/service so it prepares the plugins before Jenkins actually starts.

-Independtly to your DevOps, let's assume you are running this tool in the target environment and the `plugins.json.lock` is in your current directory:
+Independtly to your DevOps, let's assume you are running the docker image in the target environment and the `plugins.json.lock` is in your current directory:

 ```
-$ docker run --rm -e JENKINS_HOME -v $JENKINS_HOME -v $PWD:/ws -w /ws gcr.io/bitnami-labs/jenkins-plugins-downloader:latest
+$ docker run --rm -e JENKINS_HOME -v $JENKINS_HOME:$JENKINS_HOME -v $PWD:/ws -w /ws gcr.io/bitnami-labs/jenkins-plugins-downloader:latest
 2019/09/19 12:57:32 # 4> downloading mailer:1.6...
 2019/09/19 12:57:32 #10> downloading google-login:1.4...
 2019/09/19 12:57:35 done!
 ```

-> **NOTE**: The `-v $JENKINS_HOME` flag will mount our Jenkins home path in the same location.
-The `-e JENKINS_HOME` flag will allow the run to autodetect this loation.
+> **NOTE**: The `-v $JENKINS_HOME:$JENKINS_HOME` flag will mount our Jenkins home path in the same location of the container.
+The `-e JENKINS_HOME` flag will allow the tool to auto-discover this location and `-v $PWD:/ws -w /ws` will allow to find the `plugins.json.lock` in the current directory.

 ## How to find incompatibilities